“One language sets you in a corridor for life. Two languages open every door along the way.”

 Students are given the opportunity to participate in a range of enrichment activities to enhance their learning.
 From the activities organised for European Day of Languages in September and the tapas restaurant trip for GCSE Spanish students to the Year 7 Spelling Bee and taster sessions in new languages such as Japanese and Korean for Year 10 students, students are exposed to a culture where languages are alive and accessible for all.

-We are currently developing a link with the Languages department at UCLAN and planning a visit to France for the next academic year.
+We are currently developing a link with the Languages department at UCLAN and plan to resume visits abroad when it is possible to do so.

 During their five years at Stanley, we aim to provide students with challenging, high quality language lessons.
 We hope that the majority of students will leave school with a language qualification and that we have made all students aware of the importance of languages in the wider world.
 Our curriculum should also fully equip students for post-16 language study.